 Pillow Type: Tall, firm, soft, and moldable

 A side sleeper usually has a gap between the neck and pillow surface.
-If the gap isn't supported, it can lead to strain in your head and shoulder muscles.
+If the gap isn't supported, it can strain your head and shoulder muscles.
 The neck pillow needs to be sturdy, supportive, and tall.
 Try a pillow with a dip in the middle; it's perfect for your head.
 The raised areas can support your neck well.

-Ever heard that sleeping on your side is the best?
+Have you ever heard that sleeping on your side is the best?
 It's the favored position for pregnant women.
 Why?
 It promotes good health for both mom and baby.
 Better blood flow makes this possible.
 And there are other perks.
 Less snoring, better digestion, and brain health all come with side sleeping.
 But remember, without supporting your head and neck, you might feel stiff and get a tight jaw.

-Quick Tip: To align correctly, simply put a tiny cushion between your knees.
+Quick Tip: To align correctly, simply put a tiny pillow between your knees.
 This keeps your legs and hips lined up straight.
 It eases pressure off your lower back, which means less pain and stiffness.

 Back Sleepers